-Retained earnings includes all current and prior period retained profits.
+Retained earnings includes all current and prior period retained profit and loss.
 All transactions with owners of the Parent Company are recorded separately within equity.

 Dividend distributions payable to equity shareholders are included in other liabilities when the dividends have been approved in a general meeting.